 home; alone; supervision; responsibility; negligence; liability; law ;

-There is no law stating the age children can be left at home alone.
-However the law is clear that parents are responsible for their children’s safety and they should not be left in dangerous situations.
+It’s not easy to decide the right time or age to leave children at home on their own.
+There is no actual law stating the age children can be left at home alone.
+However the law is clear that parents are responsible for their children’s safety and they should not be left in situations where they could be harmed.

 What does the law say?

 There is no law stating an age at which children can or cannot be left alone, but the law is clear about the responsibility of parents to look after their children.
 In many cultures it is usual for older children to care for brothers and sisters.
 While different societies have different customs, in Australia there is a legal duty for parents to make sure their children are properly looked after.

 What to think about and how to prepare when you decide to leave children home alone

 To find out more about what the laws says and things to consider when deciding whether to leave children alone have a look at the Parent EAsy Guide 32 Home alone developed by Parenting SA

 Parenting SA is a partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network South Australia.